 While renewable tech such as air source heat pumps, which run off electricity, will be vital in heating our homes, it's recognised that the technology is not suitable for all homes.
-Greening up the gas grid therefore represents a further step forward to achieving low-carbon heating.

-The prime minister pledged to develop the first town powered entirely by hydrogen by 2030, with milestone targets along the way: starting with a hydrogen neighbourhood in 2023, moving to a hydrogen village by 2025.
+It follows the 10-point plan published in November, as part of the government’s Green Industrial Revolution, when Prime Minister Boris Johnson pledged to develop the first town powered entirely by hydrogen by 2030, with milestone targets along the way: starting with a hydrogen neighbourhood in 2023, moving to a hydrogen village by 2025.

 A 'Ready-to-go' Solution

-Baxi Heating told Homebuilding & Renovating that the pledge represented a “strong message of support” for hydrogen technology, while Worcester Bosch told us that the investment could mean hydrogen will be a ready-to-go solution for heating homes in the future.
+Baxi Heating told Homebuilding & Renovating that the pledge represented a “strong message of support” for hydrogen technology, while Worcester Bosch told us that the investment could mean hydrogen will be a "ready-to-go solution" for heating homes in the future.

 In November, hydrogen boilers from Baxi Heating and Worcester Bosch were installed into the first UK homes to demonstrate the technology’s efficiency.